Clinical Supervision Training for LPC Supervisors

 Will my clinical supervision transfer from another state if my supervisor does not have the CPCS or ACS?

-It is not known how some applications will be handled by the GA Composite Board.
+It is not known how all license applications will be handled by the GA Composite Board.

 First, if your LPC supervision was or is being provided by an NBCC Approved Clinical Supervisor, they are acceptable to Georgia's Licensing Board provided they meet all other definitions of Supervisor.

 If the board accepts a non- CPCS or ACS supervisor, it may need to allow in-state applicants to use non-credentialed supervisors as well.
 But the board has discretion to require the applicant to obtain a credentialed supervisor and start over with all of their supervision.

 Also, the other acceptable credential by Georgia's Board is the national ACS.
 The majority of applicants after 9/30/2018 and at least in the future will not have the ACS credential.
 For example, as of this writing there are only 66 ACS credential holders in the state of Tennessee.